 3.3.
 Extractable Fe in soil

-The average available Fe content across the samples was 26.49 mg kg⁻¹, with all soils falling within the sufficient range (>5 mg kg⁻¹) (Table 1).
+The mean available Fe content across the samples was 26.49 mg kg⁻¹, with all soils falling within the sufficient range (>5 mg kg⁻¹) (Table 1).
 The consistently adequate Fe levels reflect the inherently Fe-rich nature of laterite soils, resulting from intense weathering and subsequent accumulation of Fe oxides.
 Additionally, the solubilisation of amorphous hydrous Fe oxides under favourable moisture conditions promotes a steady release of Fe²⁺, enhancing Fe availability to crops (Sureshkumar et al., 2018).
 The acidic pH of these soils further supports the solubility and availability of Fe.

 The CBD-extractable Fe content ranged from 5180.00 to 17,127.50 mg kg⁻¹, with an average of 10,799.33 mg kg⁻¹.
 The FeOX content varied between 1564 to 15,650 mg kg⁻¹, with a mean value of 5282.45 mg kg⁻¹.
 In most soils, Fe extracted by the CBD method was higher than that extracted by the oxalate method, suggesting that the majority of Fe oxides present are crystalline in nature.
 This is reflected in the FeOX/FeCBD ratio, which serves as an indicator of oxide crystallinity.